hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	As and when a given cell or a some other cell which depends on it becomes visible, the cell will be recalculated.

+* xrows <numOfRows>

+	Use to increase the number of rows in the spreadsheet to the new number specified.

+	NOTE: You cant reduce the number of rows using xrows, you need to use dr for it.

+* xcols <numOfCols>

+	Use to increase the number of cols in the spreadsheet to the new number specified.

+	NOTE: You cant reduce the number of cols using xcols, you need to use dc for it.

 ##### Other operations